Data + AI systems for real workflows

 50% cross-team model reuse improvement in warehouse architecture work

-Commercial-bank reporting depends on strict definitions for credit, limits, contracts, disbursement, repayment, settlement accounts, and downstream product indicators.
+Commercial-bank reporting depends on strict definitions for credit, limits, contracts, core lending, loan accounts, loan receipts, disbursement, repayment, settlement accounts, and downstream product indicators.

-Built bank-grade delivery habits: clear semantics first, controlled change second, traceable issue handling, and stable reporting outputs before presentation polish.
+Built bank-grade delivery habits: clear semantics first, controlled change second, traceable issue handling, stable reporting outputs, and reusable credit / limit / lending model knowledge before presentation polish.

 Commercial banking loan lifecycle business object map

-Loan lifecycle business-object map: from application and approval to disbursement, repayment, post-loan management, and banking data foundation.
+Loan lifecycle business-object map: from application and approval to disbursement, repayment, loan receipt tracking, post-loan management, and banking data foundation.

 Commercial banking channel and system architecture diagram